Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Conclusion and Future Work

-Beyond its technical performance, Raspi$^2$USBL contributes to the underwater robotics community as a fully open, modular, and extensible platform.
-By making both the hardware design and source code publicly available, this work supports transparent benchmarking, cross-platform comparison, and accelerated development of new algorithms for cooperative and swarm-based underwater navigation.
-The framework can be readily adapted for hybrid acoustic–optical positioning, distributed AUV networks, or educational applications in ocean engineering curricula.
+Beyond its technical performance, Raspi$^2$USBL contributes to the underwater robotics community as a modular and extensible platform with open-source software and a reproducible hardware architecture.
+By making both the source code publicly available and hardware architecture reproducible, this work supports transparent benchmarking, cross-platform comparison, and accelerated development of new algorithms for cooperative and swarm-based underwater navigation.
+The framework can be readily adapted for hybrid acoustic--optical positioning, distributed AUV networks, or educational applications in ocean engineering curricula.

 Future work will focus on three directions: First, advanced signal processing techniques such as adaptive beamforming, machine-learning-based noise cancellation, and phase-coherent correlation will be integrated to mitigate multipath and reverberation effects in complex marine environments.
 Second, sensor fusion with inertial measurement units (IMU), Doppler velocity logs (DVL), and depth gauge will be explored to enhance short-term stability and long-range accuracy.
 Third, the open-source framework will be extended to support multi-node acoustic networking and synchronized swarm operations, enabling large-scale cooperative positioning and distributed ocean observation.